Next Start

 Top 10 Median Annual Diesel Mechanic Salary

-California’s economy is larger than entire countries like Mexico, Canada, Spain and South Korea.
+California’s economy is the fifth-largest in the world.
 Major industries include agriculture, transportation, manufacturing and utilities.
 Diesel technicians are needed in the state to work on farm equipment, forestry equipment, ships, large trucks and more.

-Hawai’i, the Aloha State, is home to several U.S. military bases for the Air Force, Army, Navy, Coast Guard and Marines.
-Hawai’i is also a major agricultural producer, exporting items like sugar cane, pineapple, coffee and macadamia nuts.
+Hawaii, the Aloha State, is home to several U.S. military bases for the Air Force, Army, Navy, Coast Guard and Marines.
+Some of the big industries in Hawaii include agriculture, manufacturing and transportation.
 These industries all rely on diesel equipment.

-Manufacturing and fishing are two of the top industries in Massachusetts.
+Manufacturing, trade and transportation are included in the top industries in Massachusetts.
 Diesel technicians here work on ship equipment and in manufacturing sectors.

 Alaska’s top economic industries include oil, fishing, timber, mining and agriculture.
 All of these industries use diesel-powered equipment.
 If you love the outdoors, you might consider pursuing a diesel career in Alaska.